FaceFTW/faceftw.github.io/README.md

 - [x] Responsive Mobile UI
 - [ ] Project Tagging System
 - [ ] More ways to show projects (Open to suggestions!)

-Keep in mind the template will receive all changes that this site gets, so if you choose to use the template early, be careful of merging from upstream!